 Another way to create positive associations with the crate is to feed your puppy there.
 When it’s time for feeding, put the bowl in the crate.
 Don’t lock it.
 This option can help if your puppy doesn’t even want to approach the crate.

 You can also use treats🦴.
-First, put them onto the crate, and call your puppy.
-When he comes over and eats the treat, praise him.
-Then put the treat inside the crate.
+Put them in the crate first and call your puppy.
+When he comes to you and eats the treat, praise him.
+Then put the treat in the crate.

-Later you can hide the treats in the crate throughout the day, and once in a while, your puppy will come around to see if there are any goodies.
+Later, you can hide the treats in the crate throughout the day and your puppy will come by every now and then to see if there’s anything yummy in there.

 #5.
 Close the door gradually

-The adaptation period can last for weeks or even months.
-Try closing the door as your puppy becomes more used to the kennel and starts to move in.
+The adaptation period can take weeks or even months.
+Try closing the door when the puppy gets used to the kennel and starts to come inside.

-If your dog is very reactive to a closed door, you must be very carefully:
+If your dog is very reactive to a closed door, you must be carefull:

-- When the puppy gets used to being in a closed crate when you are near, go to the next level.
-Try going into the next room, farther out, and finally out of the house.
-Come back at different times so the puppy can’t predict when you’ll be back.
+• When the puppy gets used to being in a closed crate when you’re around, move on to the next stage.
+Try going into the next room, further outside, and finally out of the house.
+Come back at different times so the puppy can’t predict when you’ll return.

 Crate-hating puppies usually try to escape.
 As a result, they may destroy the kennel and hurt themselves.
 Therefore, you should choose an indestructible crate for such cases to keep your pet safe.